*This post was partially updated in January of 2021.

-The expansion of content strategy is not only beneficial for overall customer nurturing, but it also widens the possibilities with SEO–from keyword research to content creation, to content marketing and link building.
-By understanding the true intent behind keywords, online marketers can understand the different needs between potential customers, and produce the type of content that will most likely convert into an action (purchase, newsletter sign up, etc.).
+Building and maintaining an eCommerce content marketing strategy is not only beneficial for overall customer nurturing, but it also widens the possibilities with SEO.
+By understanding the true intent behind keywords, online marketers can understand the different needs between potential customers and produce the type of content that will most likely lead to conversions.

 Table of Contents